moogacs/docs.buf.build/docs/bsr/remote-generation/overview.md

 With a specific Template version and a specific Module version, the BSR has enough information to perform code generation.
 The output of this operation is stored in a Remote Generation Registry.
-This is **extermly** powerful, because producers and consumers of Protobuf-based API can import type definitions and/or service stubs in their language directly from the registry without having to deal with code generation.
+This is **extremely** powerful, because producers and consumers of Protobuf-based API can import type definitions and/or service stubs in their language directly from the registry without having to deal with code generation.